 The University is committed to providing an inclusive environment free from discrimination based on sex and provides a number of resources and services to assist students, faculty and staff in addressing issues involving sex discrimination, including sexual misconduct.

-For more information, please contact the Office of Equal Opportunity and Diversity at (904) 620-2507.
+For more information, please contact the Office of Equal Opportunity and Inclusion at (904) 620-2507.

-Responsible for coordinating the University's efforts to comply with and carry out its responsibilities under Title IX and its implementing regulations, and is primarily responsible for coordinating the investigation of all Title IX complaints in collaboration with the Tittle IX Coordinators and other University investigative units/offices.
+Responsible for coordinating the University's efforts to comply with and carry out its responsibilities under Title IX and its implementing regulations, and is primarily responsible for coordinating the investigation of all Title IX complaints in collaboration with Deputy Title IX Coordinators and other University investigative units/offices.

 Phone: (904) 620-2507